-Notice is hereby given that the City of Santa Clarita (City) will hold a Public Hearing on Tuesday, May 13, 2025, at or after 6:00 p.m., in the Santa Clarita City Hall Council Chambers located 23920 Valencia Boulevard, Santa Clarita, California, 91355 to solicit public comment on the draft Community Development Block Grant (CDBG) Fiscal Year (FY) 2025-2026 (FY25-26) Annual Action (ÁAP).
-The AAP Plan explains in detail how the City will program federal CDBG and HOME Investment Partnerships Act (HOME) funding from the U.S. Department of Housing and Urban Development (HUD) for FY25-26.
-The AAP also includes summary information on programs and activities funded in residents.
+Notice is hereby given that the City of Santa Clarita (City) will hold a Public Hearing on Tuesday, May 13, 2025, at or after 6:00 p.m., in the Santa Clarita City Hall Council Chambers located at 23920 Valencia Boulevard, Santa Clarita, California, 91355 to solicit public comment on the draft Community Development Block Grant (CDBG) Fiscal Year (FY) 2025-2026 (FY25-26) Annual Action Plan (AAP).
+The AAP explains in detail how the City will program federal CDBG and HOME Investment Partnerships Act (HOME) funding from the U.S. Department of Housing and Urban Development (HUD) for FY25-26.
+The AAP also includes summary information on programs and activities funded in FY25-26 that will primarily low-income benefit residents.
 The City's FY runs from July 1 through June 30.